markevans/dragonfly/_posts/0000-02-02-data-stores.md

 {% endhighlight %}

 Note that the data store _class_ is registered with the symbol, not the instance.
 Any other args are passed straight to the data store's `initialize` method.

+### Testing with RSpec
+Dragonfly provides a shared rspec example group that you can use to test that your custom data store conforms to the basic spec.
+Here's a simple example spec file

+{% highlight ruby %}
+require 'spec_helper'
+require 'dragonfly/spec/data_store_examples'

+describe MyDataStore do

+  before(:each) do
+    @data_store = MyDataStore.new
+  end

+  it_should_behave_like 'data_store'

+end
+{% endhighlight %}